 With close working ties to Congress and the executive branch, Ms. O'Toole has a strong record of advancing a wide range of public interests.
 These include transportation and infrastructure, energy, environment, water, natural resources, community and economic development, public safety, housing and homelessness, health and human services, workforce, education, civil rights, telecommunications and technology, homeland security, emergency preparedness and recovery, defense and base reuse, and public finance.

-Among other key local government/public agency and public-private partnerships, Ms. O'Toole currently represents cities from San Francisco to Philadelphia, as well as Port of Los Angeles, Los Angeles County, Los Angeles County Development Authority and San Mateo County's transportation agencies.
-She also leads and manages the advocacy for several national coalitions, including Mayors and CEOs for U.S. Housing Investment, which brings bipartisan mayors together with business leaders to advocate on affordable housing, homelessness and housing stabilization, and the 475-member Mayors Against LGBTQ Discrimination bipartisan coalition.
+Among other key local government/public agency and public-private partnerships, Ms. O'Toole currently represents cities from San Francisco to Cleveland to Philadelphia, as well as Port of Los Angeles, Los Angeles County, Los Angeles County Development Authority and San Mateo County's transportation agencies.
+She also leads and manages the advocacy for several national coalitions, including Mayors and CEOs for U.S. Housing Investment, which brings bipartisan mayors together with business leaders to advocate on affordable housing, homelessness and housing stabilization.